nashville-software-school/FEWDD-milestones/5-rich-browser-applications/exercises/WIDE_WORLD_TRAVEL_1.md

   }]
 }
 ```
-Remember to also add a `.gitignore` and `.jshintrc` to the project root folder.
+Remember to also add a `.gitignore` to the project root folder.

 cd into `lib` and run `npm init` then install all of your dependencies for your task runner.
 Remember to use the `--save-dev` flag to add them to your `package.json` file.